 The district typically loses more students than it gains in open enrollment.
-The downward trend continued, and the district experienced a net loss of 354 students through open enrollment and tuition for the 2012-2013 school year.
-The net loss was 306 for the previous year.
-Tuition students are resident students but attend another district through tuition agreement such as Wright Technical Center or MAWSECO.
+The downward trend continued, and the district experienced a net loss of 421 students through open enrollment and tuition for the 2013-2014 school year.
+The net loss was 354 for the previous year.
+Tuition students are resident students but attend another district through tuition agreements such as Wright Technical Center or MAWSECO.
 The district receives the general aid on the tuition students but then forwards the aid to other tuition districts.
+All numbers are net of non-public school students.

-The district lost the largest portion of open enrollment students to Rockford and Delano (-223) and gained the most open enrollment students from St. Michael-Albertville (+33).
+The district lost the largest portion of open enrollment students to Rockford and Delano (-267) and gained the most open enrollment students from Maple Lake and St. Michael-Albertville (+49).
 If we take a look at individual grade levels, no grades showed net gains in open enrollment.